krynecouk/cheatsheets/redux.md

 ```js
 store.dispatch(createUser('Jim', 'Fooler'));
 ```

+### Middleware
+> Function that gets called with every dispatched action.

+> Has ability to *STOP*, *MODIFY*, or otherwise mess around with actions.

+> Most custom Redux middlewares are used for async actions.

 ### Reducer
 > Reducers specify how the application's state changes in response to actions sent to the store.